What's happening today in Tucson?

 Read about the local Tucson entertainment scene from the 1950s through the early 2000s.
 Hundreds of pages of musician interviews, original photographs and stories.
 If you played in a band or went to a nightclub during those years, you'll be familiar with many of these people and places.
 Published by Entertainment Magazine.
 Now available at a discount on Amazon.com.
 Read sample pages Entertaining Tucson Across the Decades.
 Find your name or photo!

 Legends of lost mines, lost cities and a lost mission have been passed down by word of mouth for generations.
+The Santa Catalina Mountains, north of Tucson, are filled with mysteries and rich history that has been forgotten over time.
 The most famous legend, the Iron Door Mine, helped launch the early American hunt for gold in the 1850s.
+Millions of dollars of quartz embedded gold has been extracted from the mountains by early prospectors.
+Some believe that there are still some lost Spanish treasures buried in the hills.
 Read more about the legends and history of the Treasures of the Santa Catalina Mountains.

 Yelp in Tucson